 A finished film is still not the end of your journey.
-Successful filmmakers have distribution in mind as they are filming, and the producer and director should implement a strong festival plan or online release.
-Short films need to find and engage an audience, and a successful festival run or online launch can prime filmmakers for the next steps in their careers.
+Successful filmmakers have distribution in mind as they are filming, and the producer and director should implement a strong festival plan or online release plan.
+Short films need to find and engage an audience.
+A successful festival run, or an online launch can prime filmmakers for the next steps in their careers.
+(Note: Press/Marketing is not required for graduation but is encouraged.)